Saurav-JSU/spatiotemporal-heatwave-analysis/README.md

 ## Overview

 This pipeline enables the analysis of climate data to identify and characterize heatwaves across different geographical regions.
-It allows for flexible state selection, comprehensive heatwave metrics calculation, and generates publication-quality visualizations of heatwave patterns.
+It allows for flexible state selection, comprehensive heatwave metrics calculation, and generates visualizations of heatwave patterns.

 ## Features